CAYSUS-DILAN/AWS-S3-static-hosting-PROJECT/README.md

 # AWS-PROJECTS
-A collection of AWS (Amazon Web Services) projects and examples demonstrating various services and architectures.AWS infrastructure, such as EC2 instances, Lambda functions, S3 buckets, and more.
-Ideal for learning, experimenting, and implementing AWS solutions.

 Project #1: Host a website on AWS
 1. Design Your Website: Create or download a personal website template from sources like free-css.com.